syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/legend.md

 {% if page.publishingplatform == "aspnet-core" %}

-Heat map supports two legend types: Gradient and list type.
+Heat map supports two legend types: Gradient and Fixed type.

 * **Gradient** - This is a continuous color legend with smooth color transition between palette color values.
-* **Fixed** - List is a fixed color legend.
+* **Fixed** - The fixed color legend is a list.
 Each palette color information is shown separately in the list item.

 You can change the legend type by using the [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapPaletteSettings~Type.html) property in the [paletteSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapPaletteSettings.html) property.